moatazsaad/HR_Employee_RAG/README.md

 ```

 * A Gradio chat interface will launch locally and provide a shareable link.
+* Example queries:

+  * `"Give me a summary of employee 1"` (normal chat mode)
-* Example query: `"Give me a summary of employee 1"`
+  * `"Give me a summary of employee 1"` in **evaluation mode** to get sources alongside the answer.

 ## File Structure

 ```
 HR_Employee_RAG/
-├─ hr_employee_rag.py       # Main script for RAG pipeline and Gradio interface ├─ hr_data/
+├─ hr_employee_rag.py       # Main script for RAG pipeline, Gradio interface, and evaluation mode ├─ hr_data/
 │  └─ employees/           # Markdown files for each employee
 ├─ requirements.txt        # Project dependencies
 └─ README.md

+If you want, I can also **add a small usage snippet for `curl` or Python POST requests** for evaluation mode, so users can test it outside Gradio.
+Do you want me to do that?
 ```